How To Use Dry Shampoo

 There’s nothing more exasperating than washing your hair, blowing it out, and applying product—only to realize you’ve gone overboard with that shine spray or heavy moisturizing serum.
 If hair is starting to feel heavy due to an overly generous squeeze of styling cream, spray it into trouble spots to soak up some of the damage.

 Add grip to slippery bobby pins or clips that don’t want to secure hair by spritzing them with dry shampoo before popping them in.

 Prevent Oil Buildup:

 Looking to shorten your morning routine?
-Apply dry shampoo at night before bed to wake up with less oil and grease.
+Apply it at night before bed to wake up with less oil and grease.
 (The same goes for heading to the gym—a spray before your workout can cut back on some of the damage control you’ll have to do when class is over.